syself/cluster-api-provider-hetzner/docs/topics/preparation.md

 ```

 - HCLOUD_TOKEN: The project where your cluster will be placed.
 You have to get a token from your HCloud Project.
-- HETZNER_ROBOT_USER: The User you have defined in Robot under settings/web.
+- HETZNER_ROBOT_USER: The User you have defined in Robot under settings/Webservice and app settings.
-- HETZNER_ROBOT_PASSWORD: The Robot Password you have set in Robot under settings/web.
+- HETZNER_ROBOT_PASSWORD: The Robot Password you have set in Robot under settings/Webservice and app settings.
 - HETZNER_SSH_PUB_PATH: The Path to your generated Public SSH Key.
 - HETZNER_SSH_PRIV_PATH: The Path to your generated Private SSH Key.
 This is needed because CAPH uses this key to provision the node in Hetzner Dedicated.